-According to Antique Motorcycle Club of America, an antique bike is 35 years old or greater.
+According to the Antique Motorcycle Club of America, an antique bike is 35 years old or greater.

 This definition doesn't inform laws, however.
-Some states require all antique bikes to be registered or licensed as an antique if it's greater than 20-years-old.
-For this reason, it's necessary to research what your state's laws are since they may differ from those of another state.
+Some states require all antique bikes to be registered or licensed as antique if it's greater than 20 years old.
+For this reason, it's necessary to research your state's laws since they may differ from those of another state.

 Some states also allow people to license and register their bikes as historical.
 The bike has to be of a certain age and used purely as a collectors' item to earn this designation.
 Such bikes are used by historical clubs, ridden in parades, or displayed at car shows.

 The vast majority of states require coverage carried on your owned motorcycle.
-Every state but Florida requires its riders to be insured.
+Florida is one state where riders aren’t required to be insured.
 It is advised that Florida residents get insurance, regardless, to protect against any unplanned incidents.

-Other than Florida, each state's insurance requirements may differ from that of another, so you should do your research to make sure you have the insurance you need.
+Each state's insurance requirements may differ from that of another, so you should research to ensure you have the insurance you need.

-Collision protects you if you need to pay for damages caused by hitting or getting hit by another object or vehicle.
-Comprehensive coverage protects your ride from damage that is not included in collision insurance, such as theft, fire, flood or vandalism.
+Collision protects your bike if you need to pay for damages caused by hitting or getting hit by another object or vehicle.
+Comprehensive coverage protects your ride from damage that is not included in collision insurance, such as theft, fire, flood, or vandalism.

 Optional equipment insurance protects non-factory standard additions you may have made yourself.
 You can also get full optional equipment replacement insurance so that if your bike is totaled and your additions are also kaput, they too will be replaced.

-If your bike gets totaled, you can get it completely replaced, and not at depreciation value.
+If your bike gets totaled, this type of coverage can pay for you to replace it completely, not at depreciation value.